NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 # Experiment Data Submission

 Several types of experiment data can be uploaded to the GDC.
 The `submitted_aligned_reads` and `submitted_unaligned_reads` files are associated with the `read_group` entity.
 While the array-based files such as the `submitted_tangent_copy_number` are associated with the `aliquot` entity.
-Each of these file types are described in their respective entity submission and are uploaded separately using the [API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) or the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
+Each of these file types are described in their respective entity submission and are uploaded separately using the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) or the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).

 [![GDC Data Model 6](images/GDC-Data-Model-Reads.png)](images/GDC-Data-Model-Reads.png "Click to see the full image.")